 Just recently I was talking to one of my readers who was wretched because he kept failing and often didn’t do what he planned.
 This left him frustrated and sad.
 He told me that he wants to wake up every morning at 5 a.m., but instead, he gets out of his bed at 8 a.m.
 I advised him to try waking up at 7 a.m.
 Then, within a week or two, move his alarm clock to 6:30 a.m. and continue until he gets into the habit of waking up early.

 The point I am trying to make is that sometimes we set very high expectations for ourselves.
-Instead of becoming the most committed and dedicated person overnight, try to take smaller steps so you can become more sure about yourself.
+Instead of becoming the most committed and dedicated person overnight, try to take smaller steps so you can gain more confidence in your ability.
 The same applies to those who want to lose weight.
 Instead of going on a crazy diet and give your body total shock, lower the level of sugar or avoid any unhealthy snacks at the beginning.

 3. Your goal is a habit